-- Students are responsible for reading, signing, and complying with the Durham District School Board's acceptable and safe use of technology policy. - Students are responsible for bringing their DDSB Chromebooks to class, fully charged, as required or directed by the teacher.
-If students leave the school board, they are responsible for returning their Chromebook to the school. - Cellphones and smart devices are only permitted in the classroom at the teacher's discretion when they are used to enhance the learning experience.
-Students must store their cellphones at the front of the class or in their lockers if directed by the classroom teacher.
-Any disrespectful or inappropriate use of cellphones will result in progressive discipline. - Students are prohibited from recording (audio and/or video) any student/teacher on school property without clearly expressed consent.
-Recording individuals without permission is a violation of privacy and a human rights issue.
+- Students are responsible for reading, signing, and complying with the Durham District School Board's acceptable and safe use of technology policy through the Parent Portal. - Students are responsible for bringing their DDSB Chromebooks to class, fully charged, as required or directed by the teacher.
+If students leave the school board, they are responsible for returning their Chromebook to the school. - Students are discouraged from sharing their login information with other students. - Cellphones and ANY smart devices (Apple watch, smart watch, air Pods, smart pods etc.) are only permitted in the classroom at the teacher's discretion when they are used to enhance the learning experience.
+Any disrespectful or inappropriate use of technology (for example, texting, playing games, listening to music when not permitted) will result in progressive discipline. - Students are PROHIBITED from taking pictures recording (audio and/or video) of any student and staff member on school property without clearly expressed consent.
+Taking pictures or recording individuals without permission is a violation of privacy and a human rights issue.